Moamoria rebellion: First phase

 On September 15, 1769, Raghav Moran (Ragha Neog), a leading disciple of the Satra and a leader of Morans, was flogged by Ahom officials for not supplying the required number of elephants.
 This acted as the transgressing point and blessed by their spiritual head, the Morans raised the standard of revolt after collecting an army of about seven thousand.
 By November, the Morans led by Ragha Neog, Naharkhora Saikia and his two wives Radha and Rukmini, promised the throne to three exiled Ahom princes (Mohanmala Gohain, and two sons of Suremphaa) and with their help liberated the territory north of the Burhidihing river.
+An early royal response was unsuccessful.
+The Ahom Buranji records that, after the Moamarias had made the son of the Moamara Mahanta the ruler of Namruk, the king ordered a Chutia Hazarika to arrest the rebels and produce them before him; the Moamarias captured and killed the officer.
+The Tungkhungia Buranji records a further unsuccessful expedition under Bez Bara, the Bara of the Tekelas, who was sent with a force including one thousand Bhitarual Chutia Kanris and one thousand musketeers attached to the Borbarua.
+The force was defeated; its Hazarikas were killed and Bez Bara escaped to report that a larger army was required.

 On November 21, 1769, the rebels occupied the Ahom capital and placed Ramakanta, son of Naharkhora, on the throne.
 All high offices were thrown open only to Morans and the princes poisoned by deceit.
 The Ahom king, Sunyeophaa, was captured and kept a prisoner.
 All high officers were executed and three common Morans became the three great Gohains.
 Ragh Neog became the Borbarua, a kanri paik became the Borphukan and two common Ahoms became the Gohains at Sadiya and Marangi.

 The rebel leaders went to pay homage to the abbot of Mayamara Satra, which was the source of unity among the rebels.
 Heavy penalty was imposed on the royalist satras, also they were forced to pay homage to the Mayamara abbot.